 Please do not book invasive dental treatments within 3 weeks of dermal fillers.
 If you need emergency dental treatment within 3 weeks of tissue fillers, please tell your dentist and consider antibiotic coverage.

 Seek medical treatment immediately if you feel you are getting a cold sore within three weeks of treatment.
 Start anti-viral medication available from the pharmacist if you are unsure.

 What if I do not like the result?

 Remember that most filler integrates into the tissues over two to six weeks.
 Sometimes a bump will be palpable and this too will soften into the tissues.
 Part of the service here at Halcyon Skin includes the option of a follow-up appointment, either in person or over the phone to assess the outcome and level of satisfaction.
 Whilst we strive to meet your expectations, please remember the practice of cosmetic medicine is not perfect.
 Most people’s faces are asymmetric before they have fillers.
-Reassuringly, hyaluronic acid dermal fillers are not permanent and will disappear over time.
-If you would like the filler reversed, it can be dissolved via the injection of a reversing agent.
+Reassuringly, the fillers used at Halcyon Skin are not permanent and will disappear over time.
+Most fillers can be dissolved by the injection of a reversing agent.
 This agent is not suitable for those with severe allergy to bee stings.
 Please inform Dr Lizzy before your procedure if this applies to you.

 It is difficult to estimate the cost of filler as each face is different and requires a different volume of different products to achieve a desired effect.
-1mL of filler for lips is $600 incl. gst but may be more depending on the volume and products required.
-Other areas require an obligation free assessment and quote for which there is no charge but generally all fillers are priced at $600 per mL with a price reduction after the first 2mL.
+Please contact us for an obligation-free consultation and quote.